adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![deploy-model](./screenshots/deploy-model.png)

 Wait for the model deployment to complete.
 You can now see the model delpoyment status as well as the token associated with the service account created.
 **NOTE:** The service account resource as not been created.
-The model server has created a secret named *model-mesh* containing the token, certificate etc.
+The model server has created a service-account-token sercret named *model-mesh* containing the token, certificate etc.

 ![model-serving-token](./screenshots/model-serving-status.png)
 ![model-serving-endpoint](./screenshots/model-serving-token.png)